VillagerUnknown/VillagerCoin/README.md

 The crafting table will calculate the total value of the coins and allow you to craft the highest value coin while leaving the remainder.

-You can optionally configure the crafting table to craft the maximum amount of coins when placing multiple stacks of coins in the crafting table together.
+You can also place multiple stacks of coins in the crafting table to combine them and craft the maximum amount of coins.

 Additionally, coins will only appear as a crafting result if registered as such.
 Meaning: Coins added by addon mods won't appear as a crafting result unless registered as a crafting result by the addon.